-So, it's the most wonderful time of the year!
-And what a better way to get into the Christmas spirit if not going to a crowded agglomeration of food and alcoholic beverages stalls with loud Holidays' songs?
-Yes, as worst as it may sound, we love visiting as many Christmas markets in December as we can; we visited Antwerp Christmas Market and Maastricht Christmas market in 2022, as well as Frankfurt Christmas market in 2021.
-Since we are now based in the south of the Netherlands, we've looked for some options around and Ghent kept appearing in our researches and, as we have visited it once but very quickly, we decided to go check out if it was worth the visit to its Christmas market.
+Ah, the holiday season is finally here!
+And what better way to dive into the Christmas spirit than by exploring bustling markets filled with delicious food, festive drinks, and cheerful holiday tunes?
+Yes, as chaotic as it may sound, we love visiting as many Christmas markets as possible in December.
+In 2022, we visited Antwerp Christmas market and Maastricht Christmas market in 2022, as well as Frankfurt Christmas market in 2021.
+Now that we're based in the south of the Netherlands, we started searching for nearby options, and Ghent kept popping up.
+Having visited briefly before, we decided it was time to see if its Christmas market was worth a longer visit.

 Ghent, a captivating Belgian city, offers multiple transportation options for travelers: